quangtm0404/awesome-netcore/README.md

 - `RateLimitLease` has a property `IsAcquired` to see if it is permit or not

 ## PartitionedRateLimiter
-- Abstraction class like RateLimiter but accept TResource
+- Abstraction class like RateLimiter but accept TResource, TKey để lock resource theo key cố định